thchr/Brillouin.jl/README.md

          [0.0, 7.255197, 0.0]
          [0.0, -0.0, 5.026548]
 ```
-The resulting object can be interpolated, using either `interpolate(kp, N)` or `splice(kp, N)`, which produces an `KPathInterpolant` iterable whose values interpolate the connected paths (and enable convenient plotting of [band structure diagrams](https://thchr.github.io/Brillouin.jl/stable/kpaths/#Band-structure)).
+The resulting object can be interpolated, using either `interpolate(kp, N)` or `splice(kp, N)`, which produces a `KPathInterpolant` iterable whose values interpolate the connected paths (and enable convenient plotting of [band structure diagrams](https://thchr.github.io/Brillouin.jl/stable/kpaths/#Band-structure)).
 See also visualization [examples in documentation](https://thchr.github.io/Brillouin.jl/stable/kpaths/)).